 Was president of an organization of try-hards.
 Taught me to be a try-hard.
 Taught me how not to be a leader (I messed up so much holy shit).
 Got all my big boi internships through this.
 Planned to double major but halfway through I left college to pursue startups.

 I used to sell gum and candy on the bus, until a friend told me he made homemade beef jerky.
-I bought him a dehyradtor and we became 50/50 partners in the business.
+I bought him a dehydrator and we became 50/50 partners in the business.
 We were selling beef jerky to kids in little ziploc bags.
 It totally looked like we were selling weed.
 It was pretty funny.

 Lived my entire childhood until 18 on Long Island, NY.
 Grew up in a well off neighborhood.
 Not rich, but I definitely had a lot of privilege growing up.
 I took a ton of college classes in high school and left high school with half a college degree already done.